-Under the Agreement, the time limit for the completion of the Refurbishment Works was 2 years after the CCD, and for the completion of the New Works/Expansion Works 4 years after the CCD.
+The time limit for the completion of the Refurbishment Works was 2 years after the Concession Commencement Date, and for the completion of the New / Expansion works was 4 years after CCD.

-By the end of 2018, all refurbishment works were completed for Fraport Greece A and in 2020 the New and Expansion Works were completed.
+By the end of 2018, all refurbishment works were completed for Fraport Greece B and in January 2021 the New and Expansion Works were completed.
 In 2021, all outstanding construction issues were resolved and technical details were settled for the better operation of the airports.
-A far as the New or Expansion Works are concerned, the main works and the time of completion of the 7 airports are as follows: